facebook/docusaurus/website/docs/analytics.md

 Google's [Global Site Tag (gtag.js)](https://developers.google.com/analytics/devguides/collection/gtagjs/) is a JavaScript tagging framework and API that allows you to send event data to Google Analytics, Google Ads, and Google Marketing Platform.
 This section describes how to configure a Docusaurus site to enable global site tag for Google Analytics.

-If you generalized your site using Docusaurus' classic template, ou may enable the gtag plugin directly by specifying the gtag tracking id via the `themeConfig` field:
+If you generalized your site using Docusaurus' classic template, you may enable the gtag plugin directly by specifying the gtag tracking id via the `themeConfig` field:

 ```js
 // docusaurus.config.js